iLib-js/ilib-mono/README.md

 and that all columns are localizable.

-If mappings are given, but a csv file does not match any of the match expressions, then that entire file is not localizable.
+If mappings are given, but a csv file does not match any of the match expressions, then that entire file is considered not localizable.

 Example: